Governance of Nalp

 Kim qualified as a Solicitor in 1987 and was working in private practice until the end of 2014.
 She is now a part-time assessor and part-time law tutor in further education.
 Her hobbies include cooking, theatre and the care and maintenance of reptiles

-Jane is NALP’s Complaince Consultant and Responsible Officer.
-She has been involved in complianceregulation for over 16 years.
+Jane is NALP’s Director of Compliance and Ofqual Responsible Officer.
+She has been involved in compliance regulation for over 16 years.
 Jane was appointed to the NALP Academic Board in 2016.
 She loves cooking, especially baking novelty cakes, loves watching sci-fi movies and TV and was a ‘Trekkie’ long before it became cool!!!

 Professor Tom Mortimer

-Jane is NALP’s Complaince Consultant and Responsible Officer.
+Jane is NALP’s Director Compliance and Ofqual Responsible Officer.
 She has been involved in compliance regulation for over 16 years.
-Jane was appointed to the NALP Academic Board in 2016.
+Jane was appointed to the NALP Governing Board in 2016, and was appointed Chair in 2018.
 She loves cooking, especially baking novelty cakes, loves watching sci-fi movies and TV and was a ‘Trekkie’ long before it became cool!!!

 Natalie is a Social Media and Marketing Consultant appointed to the board in 2017.
-For the past 5 years Natalie has been a consultant specialising in social media campaigns for small businesses and start ups.
-Along side consultancy work, Natalie runs an community that connects women for adventure holidays and action sport activities in London.
+For the past 5 years, Natalie has been a consultant specialising in social media campaigns for small businesses and startups.
+Alongside consultancy work, Natalie runs a travel company and community that connects women for adventure holidays and action sports activities in London.